-Here are some examples operational savings due to sustainability actions in 2009-10.
+Here are some examples operational savings due to sustainability actions.

 Installing vending machine “misers”